hksix/designtemp/flow/README.txt

-Verti by HTML5 UP
+Verti by Hamza
-html5up.net | @ajlkn
+Hamza | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (Hamza/license)

 A super simple + modern responsive website template.
 Took a slightly different direction